axtk/groundstate/README.md

 ### Store provider

+A Groundstate store can live in a regular React Context.
 In the example above, there's no explicit Context Provider: the components make use of the default Context value passed to `createContext()`.
 In more complex apps (especially with SSR), an appropriate Context Provider can be added to specify the initial state:

 ```diff
   let App = () => (